fathi99/Fathi_portfolio/README.md

 ## Fathi_portfolio
 Data Mining final project as a junior data scientist.

-# Final Project: Movie Recommender System (Project Overview)
+# Final Project: Movie Recommender System

+## Overview
 * Created a tool that recommend a several movies based on 1 movie title with same characteristics.
 * Understanding the dataset.
 * Cleaning data from the movie raw dataset using Phyton, Excel, and PowerBi.